Maurice Suckling: First commands

 At the same time as his promotion Suckling was given command of the 14-gun sloop HMS Baltimore.
-The ship was at the time serving on the North America Station, and Suckling took passage out in a merchant ship to join his new command.
+The ship was at the time serving on the North America Station, and Suckling took passage out in a merchant ship to take up his new command.
 He did so at Charleston, South Carolina, on 20 May.
 In Baltimore Suckling spent most of his time patrolling the coast of the Carolinas, with occasional diversions taking him as far north as Boston.
 On 11 September 1755 Suckling was with his ship at Halifax, Nova Scotia, when Vice-Admiral Edward Boscawen translated him into command of the 64-gun ship of the line HMS Lys, which had recently been captured from the French just before the start of the Seven Years' War.
 Lys was only armed en flute, and Suckling was ordered to sail her back to Britain.

 Having left Halifax on 19 October with the rest of Boscawen's ships, Lys was separated from them in a storm but succeeded in reaching the Downs on 23 November.
-Suckling's command of Lys, being a ship of the line and officially the command of a post captain, combined with his patronage and the beginning of the Seven Years' War almost guaranteed his promotion.
+Suckling's command of Lys, being a ship of the line and officially the command of a post captain, combined with his patronage and the beginning of the Seven Years' War, almost guaranteed his promotion to that rank.
 This occurred on 2 December.
 Suckling had taken longer than some of his contemporaries, such as Augustus Keppel and Richard Howe, to reach the rank, but having done so he could expect to be eventually promoted to flag rank by seniority if he lived long enough.